What Is Epidiolex & Why FDA Has Approved This CBD Oil

-What is Epidiolex and why is it considered a groundbreaking medicine?
-There are several good reasons for it and we’ll go through the major ones.
+What is Epidiolex, and why is it considered a groundbreaking medicine?
+There are several good reasons for it, and we’ll go through the major ones.
 It belongs to a group of cannabis medications that are currently revolutionizing the world of medicine.

 Interestingly enough, while marijuana and its most famous compounds (CBD and THC) are familiar to the general public as a simple relaxation aid, the FDA-approved cannabis drugs are used to treat extreme conditions such as epilepsy, AIDS, and cancer.

-However, there were issues with the CBD legal status in the US, as well as the fact that cannabis products are not FDA regulated.
+There were issues with the CBD legal status in the US, as well as the fact that cannabis products are not FDA regulated.
 Consequently, the CBD amount in them constantly varies.
 For treating epilepsy, Sam Volgestein needed a regular, set dose of CBD.

 Evelyn Nussenbaum came across GW Pharmaceuticals CBD.
-They had all the needed facilities for the production, including a cannabis sativa greenhouses.
+They had all the needed facilities for the production, including cannabis sativa greenhouses.
 The parents managed to reach the company’s chairman, and the rest is history.
 Thanks to their endeavors, their son has been seizure-free for years and millions of other children have been given hope.
 Epidiolex is FDA-approved and available to epilepsy patients.

 Now, let’s see what it says on the Epidiolex label.

-What is Epidiolex in its essence?
-It is a strawberry-flavored, gluten-free CBD oral solution, white to pale yellow in color.
+This orally administered cannabidiol solution has a strawberry flavor.
+It’s gluten-free and white to pale yellow in color.
 Epidiolex contains 100mg/ml of CBD.
-As you may already be familiar with, CBD is one of the two basic cannabis compounds which does NOT get you high (that’s THC’s job).
+As you may already be familiar with, CBD is one of the two basic cannabis compounds that does NOT get you high (that’s THC’s job).

 What Is Epidiolex Used For?